Sharing is caring!

 Worldschooling doesn’t have to be a complete replacement of traditional schooling (or homeschooling).
 Instead, it can supplement the educational activities you already do with your kids.
 There are many homeschooling activities that families that still doing traditional schools can do with their kids.

-If you’re curious about how you can incorporate a worldschooling philosophy to your travels, here are some suggestions you can try on your next trip.
+If you’re curious about how you can incorporate a worldschooling philosophy to your travels, here are five easy suggestions you can try on your next trip.

 We love experiential learning.
 But we also love reading books.
 Before your next trip, take some time to read up on the places you plan to visit.

-As we’ve been preparing for our upcoming travels to Italy, we’ve been reading up on Ancient Rome.
+When we were preparing for our travels to Italy, we read up on Ancient Rome.
 Our local public library has a great selection of ebooks, which gives us access to a wealth of reading material, without us having to lug actual books with us.
+But you can also buy books online to keep with you before and after your travels.

 Parents like to bad mouth YouTube, much like they did with TV a generation ago.